Cultural impact of Madonna: Depictions and tributes by other musicians

 Rock acts Sonic Youth (Ciccone Youth) and Stephen Bair (Madonna Wayne Gacy) adopted Madonna's name into their stage name at some point.

 Since the 1980s, Madonna's music has been covered and sampled by multiple artists, including Kelly Clarkson whom made various covers, including during her first-ever American Idol audition in 2002.
 Beyoncé's sampled Madonna's "Vogue" for the remix of "Break My Soul", which is also a collaborative project among the pair, and where Beyoncé calls her "Queen Mother".

 Musicians including Kylie Minogue and the Weeknd once declared to desire work with her, while artists like Tony Bennett have expressed admiration towards Madonna.
 In a tribute article dedicated to Madonna at The Guardian in 2018, Sophie described "Her work is so vast" that "there's a reference for any situation" and she also considered that Madonna "created the blueprint of modern stars".

 Other fields

 Madonna would impact or influence a number of other entertainers and professionals, including painters, designers/videographers, and authors/editors.
 Writing her first-ever-article—a review of Madonna's Erotica album for the London Evening Standard— Australian Broadcasting Corporation's Anita Barraud said that it helped launch Emma Forrest career.
-The Herald reporter Lorna Martin achieved the 2001 Scoop of the Year at the Scottish Press Awards, after revealing details of Madonna's wedding with Guy Ritchie, which was labeled to had a "worldwide impact and significance" that world's press descended upon Dornoch.
+The Herald reporter Lorna Martin achieved the 2001 Scoop of the Year at the Scottish Press Awards, after revealing details of Madonna's wedding with Guy Ritchie, which was labeled to have had a "worldwide impact and significance" that world's press descended upon Dornoch.

 Aspects of Madonna's career and works also influenced other entertainment fields, including videogames and movies.
 She influenced photorealism for Avatar (2009), which lead CinemaBlend to conclude her influence "know no bounds" as she affected virtually, every inch of pop culture.
 She also influenced the haunting atmosphere of Silent Hill 2.